 Ancient Greek Helmets: A Complete Guide and Catalog

 Ancient Greek helmets are emblematic of the culture that created them at a time when entire nations were often obliterated by more powerful adversaries.
-This armor was the product of a culture that believed in free thought, free trade, and scientific inquiry unhindered by religious dogma.
+Yet, the Greeks survived and thrived.
+Their armor was the product of a culture that respected free thought, innovation, foreign trade, and scientific inquiry unhindered by religious dogma.
 In their elegant and effective designs, we see the accumulation of these unique factors: individuality, industry, pursuit of excellence, and the desire to protect the lives and property of men that cherished these values.

 by Randall Hixenbaugh